Student-Led Service Organizations

-Bowdoin women serve as mentors at Bath Middle School where they lead lessons and activities, organize field trips, and engage in one-on-one mentoring in order to folster female leadership, confidence, and community for young adolescent women.
-For more information contact, Michelle Wiener '14, Adrienne Hanson '14, Oriana Farnham '15, Mariely Garcia '17, Monique Kelmenson '15, Lucy Knowlton '16 (fall), and Lela Garner '16 (spring).
+Bowdoin women serve as mentors at Bath Middle School and Morse High School where they lead lessons and activities, organize field trips, and engage in one-on-one mentoring in order to folster female leadership, confidence, and community for young adolescent women.
+For more information, contact Adrienne Hanson '14, Oriana Farnham '15, Mariely Garcia '17, Monique Kelmenson '15, Lucy Knowlton '16 (fall), and Lela Garner '16 (spring).